jason0x43/hacs-hubitat/README.md

 192.168.0.10, then the event server URL would be set to http://192.168.0.10.
 The port should be set to some open port value (e.g., 12345), and then this port must be mapped from the host to the HA VM/container.

+> ⚠️ Note that the event server URL should only include a protocol and a host,
+> _not_ a path.
+The server always listens at `/`.

 ### Checking device capabilities